python/cpython/Doc/library/pathlib.rst

    This argument has no effect on Windows, where metadata is always preserved when copying.

-   If the source and destination are existing directories and *dirs_exist_ok* is false (the default), a :exc:`FileExistsError` is raised.
+   If the source and target are existing directories and *dirs_exist_ok* is false (the default), a :exc:`FileExistsError` is raised.
 Otherwise, the copying operation will continue if it encounters existing directories, and files within the destination tree will be overwritten by corresponding files from the source tree.